student programs are intended to support student-originated and

 scholarly skills and knowledge among undergraduate students.
 Participating students work one-on-one with

-projects during the summer, and they gain broad understanding of scholarship
+during the summer, and they gain broad understanding of scholarship across the

 information visit http://www.unk.edu/acad/gradstudies/ssrp/home.html